github/docs/content/code-security/secret-scanning/introduction/about-push-protection.md

 Push protection is a {% data variables.product.prodname_secret_scanning %} feature that checks commits for highly identifiable secrets before these commits are pushed to a repository.

+{% data reusables.secret-scanning.pre-push-protection %} {% data reusables.secret-scanning.push-protection-overview %}

+{% ifversion secret-scanning-push-protection-for-users %}

+You can enable push protection:

+* At repository/organization level, if you are a repository administrator or an organization owner For more information, see
-You can apply push protection at repository/organization level, and for your user account on {% data variables.product.prodname_dotcom %}.
+* For your account on {% data variables.product.prodname_dotcom %}, as a user.

 ## About push protection for repositories and organizations

-{% data reusables.secret-scanning.pre-push-protection %} {% data reusables.secret-scanning.push-protection-overview %} {% data reusables.secret-scanning.push-protection-custom-pattern %} {% ifversion secret-scanning-push-protection-custom-patterns %}For more information, see "[AUTOTITLE](/code-security/secret-scanning/defining-custom-patterns-for-secret-scanning)."{% endif %}

-By default, anyone with write access to the repository can choose to bypass push protection by specifying one of the bypass reasons outlined in the table.
-If you want greater control over which contributors can bypass push protection and which pushes containing secrets should be allowed, you can enable delegated bypass for push protection.
-Delegated bypass lets you configure a designated group of reviewers to oversee and manage requests to bypass push protection from contributors pushing to the repository.
-For more information, see "[Enabling delegated bypass for push protection](/code-security/secret-scanning/using-advanced-secret-scanning-and-push-protection-features/delegated-bypass-for-push-protection/enabling-delegated-bypass-for-push-protection)."

-{% ifversion secret-scanning-bypass-filter %}
+{% else %}

-On the {% data variables.product.prodname_secret_scanning %} alerts page for a repository or organization, you can apply the `bypassed:true` filter to easily see which alerts are the result of a user bypassing push protection.
-For more information on viewing these alerts, see "[AUTOTITLE](/code-security/secret-scanning/managing-alerts-from-secret-scanning)."
+If you are a repository administrator or an organization owner, you can enable push protection at repository/organization level.

 {% endif %}

-You can monitor security alerts to discover when users are bypassing push protections and creating alerts.
-For more information, see "[AUTOTITLE](/code-security/getting-started/auditing-security-alerts)."

 {% ifversion security-overview-push-protection-metrics-page %}